 Mental models are meant to be refined; when new information comes to light that contradicts or enhances the old model in some way, the model needs to adapt.
 Quite clearly, we have shown that ruby appears to be using pass by reference when passing immutable objects.
 At this point, in fact, it appears to be using pass by reference all of the time.

-You may be ready to ask “But, we can’t modify immutable objects!
+You may be ready to ask “But, we can’t mutate immutable objects!
 Isn’t that what pass by reference is all about?”
 The key here is that pass by reference isn’t limited to mutating methods.
 A non-mutating method can use pass by reference as well, so pass by reference can be used with immutable objects.
-There may be a reference passed, but the reference isn’t a guarantee that the object can be modified.
+There may be a reference passed, but the reference isn’t a guarantee that the object can be mutated.

 Pass By Reference Value